-The Social Psychology Program also has links with the two judicial education centers at Nevada and with the Grant Sawyer Center for Justice Studies.
-The Program has special international ties in Great Britain, The Netherlands, Spain, and Australia.
+Our program also has links with the two judicial education centers at the University and with the Grant Sawyer Center for Justice Studies.
+Our program has special international ties in Great Britain, The Netherlands, Spain, and Australia.
 Program faculty are also on the editorial boards of a variety of international scholarly journals.

 Financial Commitment to Students

-The Program’s goal to find full-time (20 hours/week) support and tuition assistance for all of the students in the program.
-Through research assistantships, teaching assistantships and participation in research grants, the program has been successful in funding first year students.
+Our goal is to find full-time (20 hours/week) support and tuition assistance for all of the students in the program.
+Through research assistantships, teaching assistantships and participation in research grants, we have been successful in funding first year students.
 In addition, virtually all students in their second year and beyond have maintained funding throughout completion of degrees.

-By the end of the first year, students develop a mentoring relationship with a faculty member of the Program.
-The faculty mentor can be the student's research supervisor, but need not be; and mentors can be changed.
+By the end of the first year, students develop a mentoring relationship with a faculty member of the program.
+The faculty mentor can potentially be the student's research supervisor.

 Encouragement of Professional Involvement and Achievement

-\Students are encouraged to engage in scholarly research, often in collaboration with faculty, to present research at professional meetings, and to publish in reviewed journals and volumes.
-The Ph.D.
-Program and the Graduate Student Association of the University facilitate professional development through financial support of student travel and research.
+Students are encouraged to engage in scholarly research, often in collaboration with faculty, to present research at professional meetings, and to publish in reviewed journals and volumes.
+Our program, as well as the Graduate Student Association of the University, facilitate professional development through financial support of student travel and research.

-The Department also holds brown bags throughout each semester, in which students and faculty from the program present informally in front of their peers, often in preparation for conferences or to elicit ideas on how to improve their research.
-You can find the current brown bag schedule here and an archive of past brown bags.
+We hold brown bags throughout each semester, in which students and faculty from the program present informally in front of their peers, often in preparation for conferences or to elicit ideas on how to improve their research.

 Related Degrees and Programs